Rahul-Aditya2002/Dynamic-AI-Chatbot/README.md

 Feel free to create your own branch for cloud-specific fixes if needed.

+Adding API Key and secrets.toml Setup
+This project uses the Perplexity API for enhanced chatbot capabilities.
+The API key is stored securely in secrets.toml and not included in this repository for security reasons.

+To run the app locally using your own Perplexity API key, please follow these steps:

+Obtain your API key
+Sign up or log in at Perplexity API provider and get your API key.

+Create secrets.toml file in the root directory of this repo on your local machine.

+Add your API key inside secrets.toml like this:

+PERPLEXITY_API_KEY = "your_actual_api_key_here"
+The app will securely load this key during runtime, allowing the chatbot to access Perplexity services.

 Contact / Support
 For questions or issues, please contact: